How Does Chemotherapy Damage Nails?

 How To Use Polybalm®

 You only need to massage a small amount of Polybalm® around each fingernail and toenail 2-3 times a day for it to be effective throughout your chemotherapy.
+For the best results you should use Polybalm® a few days prior to your chemotherapy starting.

 If your chemotherapy has already begun: